-AZD1775 Plus Chemotherapy in Patients With Platinum-Resistant Ovarian, Fallopian Tube, or Primary Peritoneal Cancer
+AZD1775 Plus Chemotherapy in Platinum-Resistant Epithelial Ovarian, Fallopian Tube, or Primary Peritoneal Cancer

 a study on Peritoneal Cancer